LaylaD4/LaylahDePaull_T2A2/README.md

  ## `controllers/user_recipe_controller.py`

  ### ADD A RECIPE TO A USERS LIST
 The `/user-recipes` endpoint allows authenticated users to add a recipe to their personal recipe list using the POST method.
 The request must include a valid JWT token and the recipe_id of the recipe they wish to add.
-The database checks if the recipe exists and whether it is already in the user's list to avoid any duplicate recipes.
+The database checks if the recipe exists and whether it is already in the user's list to avoid any duplicate recipe entries.
 Upon successful addition, the server responds with a 201 Created status and a confirmation message.
 If the recipe is not found, or if it's already in the user's list, appropriate error messages are returned.

 ## 1. HTTP Verb

-- **POST**: This method is used to add a recipe to a user's personal recipe list (user recipes).
+- **POST**: This method is used to add a recipe to a user's personal recipe list (user_recipes).
 The request must include a valid JWT token in the Authorisation header.
 This token is used to authenticate the user, and associate the user with the recipe added to their personal list.

 ### 2. Path or Route